johan162/themeltspice/README.md

 $> _
 ```

 This will update the current **LTSpice** configuration file with this color schema.
-To restore back to the default schema just do
+If you now start **LTSpice** you will see the effect of this theme switch.
+To restore back to the default schema just do:

 ```
 $> themeltspice.sh default